Bryan Keith (wrestler)

 Bryan Keith (born September 13, 1991) is an American professional wrestler.
 As of February 2024, he is signed to All Elite Wrestling (AEW).
-Best known as the "Quickest Kick in the South" and "The Bounty Hunter", he is best known for his appearances on the independent circuit, as well as AEW's sister promotion Ring of Honor (ROH) and Deadlock Pro-Wrestling, where he was a former DPW National Champion.
+He also makes appearances in AEW's sister promotion Ring of Honor (ROH).
+He is also known for his time with Reality of Wrestling (ROW).

 Early life

 Born on September 13, 1991, in Houston, Texas.

 Professional wrestling career

 Independent circuit (2013–present)

 Bryan Keith began training in Reality of Wrestling (ROW) and made his ROW television debut in July 2013.
 He made a one-off appearance in WWE's 205 Live in June 2018.
 Initially having a cowboy persona, ROW owner Booker T recommended Keith to adopt a bounty hunter gimmick inspired by Sammy Davis Jr.'s character from The Rifleman.
 Keith served as a trainer in ROW until his departure from the promotion.

 In 2019, Keith became the first professional wrestler to be officially sponsored by Swishahouse.

 In 2023, Keith began making appearances for Deadlock Pro-Wrestling.
 At Beast Coast, Keith defeated Andrew Everett to become the DPW National Champion.

 On September 20, 2025 at DEFY Wrestling's Aeon, Keith defeated Clark Connors to win the DEFY World Championship.